LoganTann/vocaloidWinterGame/README.md

 ### Android :

 1. Download Love2D app on PlayStore and the gameFile
-2. Download and open the `.love` file with love2D via your file explorer/browser (e.g. Solid Explorer/X-plore> open file as */*, select LÖVE for Android)
+2. Download and open the `.love` file with love2D using your file explorer/browser (e.g. Solid Explorer/X-plore> open file as */*, select LÖVE for Android)

 ### Create a gameFile or make a build